killingbear999/ICLSTM/README.md

-# Real-Time Machine-Learning-Based Optimization for Energy Systems using Input Convex LSTM
+# Real-Time Machine-Learning-Based Optimization Using Input Convex LSTM

 Zihao Wang, Donghan Yu, Zhe Wu </br>
 Paper: https://arxiv.org/abs/2311.07202 (This version is outdated, we are working on the updated version) </br>